department-of-veterans-affairs/va.gov-team/products/content/content-strategy-ia-collaboration/family-member-hub/research/11-2023-family-hub-research-findings.md

 ## Key Findings

-1. Participants navigated to and selected answers within the family member hub significantly more often than the Veteran benfeit hubs for tasks related to getting benefits for themselves
+1. Participants primarily navigated to and selected answers in the family member hub when looking for benefits for themselves
 2. Participants utilized the family member hub to complete tasks related to managing their benefits slightly more than the family member hub, but with unsuccessful results
 3. Participants navigated to and selected answers in the family member hub over 2 times more than the Veteran benefit hubs for tasks specific to survivor benefits
 4. Participants navigated to and selected answers in the family member hub more often than the Veteran benefit hubs for the task specific to a caregiver